 - By mail or fax: Download, print and complete an absentee by-mail request form and mail or fax it to your county election commission’s office.

 Applications cannot be submitted in person.
 All applications are due by July 28 to vote in the primaries and by Nov.
 1 to vote in the general election.

 Only return completed ballots by mail.
 Postage is not provided, so you’ll need to add your own.
 Ballots must be received by your county election commission before polls close on Election Day.

 Use the state’s voter services portal to track the status of your absentee ballot.

 Can I vote in person before Election Day?

-What form of identification do I need to vote?
+Do I need identification to vote?

-- U.S. House: all 9 seats
+- U.S. House: all nine seats